instantOS/instantos.github.io/docs/clip.md

 ![screenshot](https://i.imgur.com/MtoxsKn.png)

 `ins clip` is the instantOS clipboard-history picker.
-It replaces the old `instantclipmenu` wrapper and automatically selects a small, session-native capture backend:
+It picks a capture backend based on your session:

 - Wayland uses `cliphist`
 - X11 uses `clipmenu`